 History Buffs’ Dream – The Parola Armour Museum

 Not far away, the Parola Armoured Museum is a must-visit site for any war-history buffs.
 It boasts Finland’s most extensive collection of tanks, armoured vehicles and anti-tank guns used by the Finnish Defence Forces throughout their history.
 In addition to the Finnish weaponry there are a large number of tanks that were captured during the Winter War of 1939-40 and the Continuation War of 1941-44, and a number of tanks from abroad.
 There is also an armoured train, with a gorgeous old steam engine.
 The majority of these weapons and vehicles are on display throughout the extensive grounds, with the most modern of them housed within the two main buildings, where you’ll discover the fascinating history of Finland’s armoured divisions through a large number of captivating and informative exhibits.
 The museum features a fine café and souvenir store, and a recently opened small hotel.

 Activities & Adventures

 Close by the Armour Museum you’ll find Hattula Golf, a 9-hole parkland course that features a small, elongated lake as well as challenging changes in elevation.
 The clubhouse is well equipped to serve both small and large groups, with top class meeting and sauna facilities.
 Hattula has also a fine DiscGolf Park for frisbee enthusiasts, the largest of its kind in Finland, with 18 ‘holes’ over almost 2 km in length.
 The brand new multipurpose Juteini centre, named for the famous Finnish nationalist Jaako Juteini, features an outdoor park, a sports park for the kids, and excellent indoor facilities for sports like volleyball, badminton, and floorball.
-Hattula is also known for a concrete-made Mierola bridge built right after the Civil War in 1919.
+Hattula is also known for the concrete-made Mierola bridge built right after the Civil War in 1919.
 Sitting adjacent to that historic bridge visitors will find the Mierola Bridge Café, a lakeside café with a delightful view over the bay, with docks for visiting boats.